-THTR 144 - Costuming for the Theatre
+THTR 144 - Costuming for the Theatre 3:2:3

 Introduces the study and practical application of costume construction techniques.
 The course covers fabric study, patterning, draping, fitting, and script analysis.
 A course fee is required.
+Prerequisite: MATH 006 (or MATH 008) with a grade of C or higher; or placement through the College Testing and Placement program.